-The design for the library and student experience building has been driven by a sense of discovery and the excitement of remapping a historically significant part of the city to create an utterly contemporary learning environment.
+The design for the Inveresk Library has been driven by a sense of discovery and the excitement of remapping a historically significant part of the city to create an utterly contemporary learning environment.

 As the precinct’s centrepiece, nestled between the Annexe Theatre and School of Creative Arts, the library’s sawtooth roof lines and industrial materials ensure a playful and vital dialogue with existing Launceston landmarks is created and maintained.

 In deep consultation with community including First Nations voices to embed indigenous experience and knowledge within the spaces, the Library establishes a distinct presence with a clear sense of arrival, journey and orientation.
 Elements of the interior have been individualised to the campus, such as custom carpets, joinery and display systems for art installations and collections.

 The Riawunna Collection occupies a special place in the building – providing a cultural space for community, collaboration, and communication.
 The ground floor café is a welcome and much-loved addition to the campus.
 The library features modern, tech equipped facilities and flexible spaces for group, individual, informal and formal learning – a new intellectual heart of the campus.